ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 thirteenth verse of the Third Epistle of
 John : &#x27; I had many things to write bat
 I will not with ink and pen write unto
-thee ; but I trust I shal
+thee ; but I trust I shall shortly sec
+thee, and we shall speak face to face.&#x27;
+From the above internew tbe marriage
+took place the following
 </td></tr></table>

 ---